aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### ArrayDimensions
-Dimensions of an array value
+Specifies the dimensions and size of an array value.

 **Type**: [Int]